openpunkart/punkart.blocks.readymade/README.md

-# More Punk Building Blocks in the 24×24px Format
+# Readymade Characters - Punk Building Blocks in the 24×24px Format